PTSD and Drug Addiction Treatment at Lumina Recovery

 What is Post-Traumatic Stress Disorder (PTSD)?

 PTSD can develop following exposure to incidents of trauma, such as a natural disaster, a serious accident, a terrorist act, war/combat, rape, or other violent personal assault.
 The condition has gained newfound attention in the wake of the 2013 reclassification of PTSD in the fifth edition of the Diagnostic and Statistical Manual of Mental Disorders, which is used by mental health professionals to specifically identify and differentiate between mental conditions of various types.
+PTSD can alter brain chemistry, making a person more vulnerable to developing an addiction.

 Causes and Risk Factors

 It’s important to note that PTSD disorders can affect anyone, regardless of age, gender, or background.
-The development of PTSD can be influenced by various factors, including the intensity and duration of the trauma, previous exposure to traumatic events, and any existing mental conditions for which the person may already be in treatment.
+The development of PTSD symptoms can be influenced by various factors, including the intensity and duration of the trauma, previous exposure to traumatic events, and any existing mental conditions for which the person may already be in treatment.

 Prevalence and Impact